 Besides, Bavarian Alps’ hiking trails are just breathtaking.
 Just look at the image of meandering hikes below:

-Imagine if you are here, you got nothing but nature and time with yourself or your family.
-All worries, problems seem not to exist here.
+Imagine that you got nothing but nature and time with yourself or your family if you are here.
+All worries and problems seem not to exist here.
 It’s a place to enjoy life!

 Heavenly sceneries await you along the hiking trails from Garmisch-Partenkirchen like the countryside meadows you’ll pass by.
 Here is a sample of the view you’ll see:

-There are many hiking trails you can try in Garmisch-Partenkichen, each leading to different vantage points or mountain peaks.
-In all of Germany, perhaps, Zugspitze is the ultimate hike to have.
+You can try many hiking trails in Garmisch-Partenkichen, each leading to different vantage points or mountain peaks.
+Perhaps Zugspitze is the ultimate hike to have in all of Germany.

 Zugspitze is the highest peak in Germany, and it has the most elevated beer garden in the country.
 At the top lies the spot where you can observe multiple countries at once: Germany, Switzerland, Austria, and as far as Italy.